 Our results so far are consistent with previous event-related studies showing that the amplitude of ERP modulation depends on familiarity level (Henson et al., 2008; Kaufmann et al., 2009; Schweinberger et al., 2002, Hanso et al., 2010, Huang et al., 2017).
 Next, we performed multivariate pattern analysis (MVPA) and representational similarity analysis (RSA) on EEG data to quantify time course of familiar face processing.
 As opposed to traditional single-channel (univariate) ERP analysis, MVPA allows us to capture the whole-brain, widespread but subtle differences between the processing dynamics of different familiarity levels (Ambrus et al., 2019; Dobs et al., 2019).
 Specifically, we asked (1) how the coding dynamics of stimulus- and response-related activity change depending on face familiarity and (2) how manipulation of sensory evidence (phase coherence) affects neural representation and coding of different familiarity levels.

-Our two-class decoding analysis for familiar vs. unfamiliar trials showed that during the early time points after stimulus onset, the decoding accuracy was near chance for all coherence levels (Figure 3A), suggesting that the sensory evidence is not enough for the decoding of face familiarity even at around ~200 ms post-stimulus, where the decoding accuracy for visual processing in previous studies peaks around this time point (Dobs et al., 2019).
+Our two-class decoding analysis for familiar vs. unfamiliar trials (correct trials) showed that during the early time points (until around ~200 ms) after stimulus onset, the decoding accuracy was near chance for all coherence levels (Figure 3A), whereas the decoding accuracy for face identity in previous studies peaked around this time point (Dobs et al., 2019).
+This ramping up temporal profile suggests an accumulation of sensory evidence in the brain because each masked image remained statistically unchanged across the time course of stimulus presentation.
 The decoding accuracy then gradually increases over time and peaks around 500ms post-stimulus for the highest coherence level (55%) while remains around chance for the lower coherence level (22%, Figure 3A).
 The accuracy for intermediate coherence levels (i.e., 30% and 45%) falls between these two bounds but only reaches significance for 45% coherence level.

 To examine if neural responses can be decoded at finer categorization levels, we separately calculated the decoding accuracy for each of the face subcategories (after collapsing the data across all coherence levels and decoding familiar from unfamiliar trials as explained above): control, famous, personally familiar, and self faces (Figure 3B).
 The decoding accuracy was highest for self faces, both for stimulus- and response-aligned trials, followed by accuracy of personally familiar, famous and control faces.
 Calculating the accuracy for response-aligned signals show that the decoding accuracy gradually increased and then maximized at ~100 ms before the response was given.
 The accuracy then rapidly decreased.
 This temporal evolution of decoding accuracy is indicative of an evidence accumulation process which begins after early visual perception and has a processing time that depends on the strength of the sensory evidence (Hanks and Summerfield, 2017; Philiastides et al., 2006).

 To determine whether the neural dynamics and decoding accuracy during stimulus presentation and prior to response are indeed associated with the perceptual task, as captured by our subjects’ behavioral performance, we calculated the correlation between decoding accuracy and perceptual performance.
 The correlation was calculated between 16 data points from decoding accuracy and behavioral hit rates (4 face categories * four phase coherence levels), collapsed over subjects.
 Interestingly, the correlation peaked around 500 ms post stimulus (Figure 3C) which is just before the response was given.
 In other words, the peak correlation before the time of response suggest an evidence accumulation mechanism aiming at deciding whether to press familiar or unfamiliar button, which took another ~100 ms to turn into action (finger movement).